 I was licensed as a Technician way back in 1976 at the tender age of 15 with the callsign WB5XIK.
 The FCC took that callsign back about a week after I received it (said they weren't supposed to give 'X' suffixes out to regular people) and re-dubbed me WB5YGR.
 While completing my electrical engineering degree at Miss.
 State University, there was no time or funds for hobbies, and I was forced into inactivity for several years.
 I renewed my ticket under the grace period in 1989 and was issued the new callsign of N5IBL.
 I quickly upgraded to General, then Advanced, and received the callsign KI5NB while flying KC-135s for the Air Force, in Shreveport, LA.
 In the mid 1990s, I upgraded to Extra Class and was issued my last FCC assigned call of AC5ZU.
 I recently acquired the vanity call of K5OLV.
 I obtained my first pilot's license as a teenager flying out of our local airport here in Olive Branch, MS, which has the four-letter ICAO identifier of KOLV.
 The new call ties in with that history and my hometown.
-My wife, Gayle, is a Tech (N5SIE) and our 24 year old son Ben (who is also a commercial pilot) also holds a Tech license (KD5LSF).
+My wife, Gayle, is a Tech (N5SIE) and our grown son, Ben (who is also an airline pilot) holds a Tech license (KD5LSF).

 In early 1992, after spending almost eight years in the Air Force, we all moved back to north Mississippi, putting down permanent roots in the old hometown.
 I am currently flying full time as a captain in the Airbus A300 and A310 for FedEx out of Memphis, TN.
 I was fairly active up until 2001 when multiple deployments with my air guard unit after 9/11 and losing my antennas to an ice storm, coincided with a waning interest in radios.
 It was just as well since family interests and all the activities associated with two teenagers needed my attention.